EGI-ILM/automated-containers/README.md

 ## 1. OIDC-AGENT

 [oidc-agent](https://github.com/indigo-dc/oidc-agent) is a tool that allows you to use tokens from Check-in in, amongst others, in other applications.
-It is very convenient as it refresh tokens automatically when they expire.
+It is very convenient as it requests access tokens automatically when they expire.

 ### 1.1 Installation